HD 88955

 HD 88955 is a single, white-hued star in the southern constellation of Vela.
 It can be viewed with the naked eye, having an apparent visual magnitude of 3.85.
-The distance to HD 88955 can be determined from its annual parallax shift of 31.6 mas, which yields a separation of 100 light years from the Sun.
+The distance to HD 88955 can be determined from its annual parallax shift of 31.6 mas, which yields a distance of 103 light years from the Sun.
 It is moving further from the Earth with a heliocentric radial velocity of +7 km/s.
 Bayesian analysis suggests HD 88955 is a member of the Argus Association, a group of co-moving stars usually associated with the IC 2391 open cluster.